thingsdb/ThingsDocs/source/includes/_c_wse.md

 Stored closures which can potentially make changes to ThingsDB are called *closures with side effects* and must be wrapped with the `wse(..)` function.

-This allows ThingsDB to know ahead for running the query to make an event.
+This allows ThingsDB before running the query to make an event.
 You should not wrap `wse` around all closures since this would unnecessary create events when they may not be required.